 It didn’t turn out badly for her.
-The marriage was happy and she carved out a career as a pioneering nature writer, educator and bird conservationist.
+She had a happy marriage.
+She also carved out a career as a pioneering nature writer, educator and bird conservationist.
 During her lifetime she would write 25 novel and nature books, nurturing America’s passion for birds along the way.

 Mabel Osgood was born Jan.
 26, 1859 in New York City, the third daughter of Unitarian minister Samuel Osgood.
 He was an accomplished writer himself, having written more than 70 well-regarded essays for Harper’s.
 He counted among his friends William Cullen Bryant, Oliver Wendell Holmes and J. P. Morgan.

-Samuel Osgood had built an 18-room summer home in Fairfield, Conn., called Mosswood.
-It was surrounded by eight acres of gardens and walkways.
-When he died in 1880, Mabel Osgood Wright and her husband spent their summers at Mosswood, wintering in New York.
+Samuel Osgood had built an 18-room summer home in Fairfield, Conn., called Mosswood, surrounded by eight acres of gardens and walkways.
+When he died in 1880, Mabel Osgood Wright and her husband spent their summers at there.

 From the bucolic setting of Mosswood, she began to preach that gardening is not just home adornment.
-Nature could be appreciated and conserved in one’s own back yard, she argued, and small suburban landscapes can be treated as natural spaces.
+One could appreciate and conserve nature in one’s own back yard, she argued.
+Even small suburban landscapes can be treated as natural spaces.

 Her husband discouraged her from writing, so she wrote a series of nature essays anonymously for the Evening Post and the New York Times.
-When she finally admitted she wrote them, James Wright helped her publish them in a book called, The Friendship of Nature, a New England Chronicle of Birds and Flowers.
+When she finally admitted she wrote them, James Wright helped her publish them.
+They appeared in a book called, The Friendship of Nature, a New England Chronicle of Birds and Flowers.
 The book follows the progress of seasons around Mosswood.
-Oliver Wendell Holmes gave it high praise, and it sold well at a time when there were few books on nature for popular audiences.
+Oliver Wendell Holmes gave it high praise, and it sold well at a time when few books on nature existed for popular audiences.
 Its success led her publisher to request she write a field book on birds.

-Mabel Osgood Wright spent the next two years in the American Museium of Natural History’s ornithology department, writing the first accessible bird manual.
-Called Birdcraft: A Field Book of Two Hundred Song, Game, and Water Birds, it included quality illustrations by John James Audubon and Louis Agassiz Fuertes, then emerging as a topnotch ornithological artist.
-The book was reprinted nine times between 1895 and 1936.
+Mabel Osgood Wright spent the next two years in the American Museum of Natural History’s ornithology department.
+Then she wrote the first accessible bird manual, called Birdcraft: A Field Book of Two Hundred Song, Game, and Water Birds.
+It included quality illustrations by John James Audubon and Louis Agassiz Fuertes, then emerging as a topnotch ornithological artist.
+The publisher reprinted the book nine times between 1895 and 1936.

 In 1898, Mabel Osgood Wright became president of the Audubon Society of Connecticut.
 It happened by accident.
-The Fairfield chapter of the DAR held a class in Parliamentary Law, and taught an exercise in the technique of forming a society.
+The Fairfield chapter of the Daughters of the American Revolution held a class in Parliamentary Law, and taught an exercise in the technique of forming a society.
 The name ‘Audubon Society’ was chosen, and it was such a good name the women voted to make it permanent.
 Its mission was to challenge overzealous hunters and the fashion industry, which was slaughtering birds for their feathers to adorn large hats.

 Around that time she came upon two boys who happily showed her a large jar filled with robin’s eggs they’d stolen from nests.
 She decided to turn her attention to writing for children.
 She wrote a book with ornithologist Elliott Coues, again with illustrations by Fuertes.
-It was called Citizen bird: scenes from bird-life in plain English for beginners.
-The Library of Congress cites it as a milestone in the conservation movement:
+They called it Citizen bird: scenes from bird-life in plain English for beginners.
+The Library of Congress cites it as a milestone in the conservation movement.

 In 1914, Mabel Osgood Wright established Birdcraft , a small bird sanctuary, near her home in Fairfield.
-It is the oldest bird sanctuary in the United States, a National Historic Landmark.
-Birdcraft is now a nature center maintained by the Connecticut Audubon Society.
+It is the oldest bird sanctuary in the United States and a National Historic Landmark.
+The Connecticut Audubon Society now maintains Birdcraft as a nature center.

 James Wright died suddenly in 1920, and Mabel continued her writing and gardening.
 She died July 16, 1934 at the age of 75.
-Mosswood is now the site of a condominium complex.
+A condominium complex replaced Mosswood.